OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 Prepare the following components from your kit:

-* Omega2 plugged into Expansion Dock
+* Omega plugged into Expansion Dock
 * Breadboard
 * Jumper wires
 * SPDT switch